UnivLille-Meta/IMT-Advanced-OOP/additional-resources/space-game.md

 #### Asteroid field
 Asteroids everywhere.
 Fighters are kings there, they cannot be locked by destroyers and battlecruisers.
-Cruisers are the only battleship that can engage in asteroid fields, but they lose shield and hull capacity and therefore take 75% additional damage to shields and hull.
+Cruisers are the only battleship that can engage in asteroid fields, but they lose shields and hull capacity and therefore take 75% additional damage to shields and hull.
 Cruisers can hardly target other ships, and do 50% reduced damage.
 Destroyers and battlecruisers can only fire from outside the field, and have 90% reduced damage.